autoplot/documentation/javadoc/org/das2/graph/SelectionUtil.md

-# org.das2.graph.SelectionUtilutilities for managing selection feedback, where we have a glow to indicate
+# org.das2.graph.SelectionUtil

- focus.
+utilities for managing selection feedback, where we have a glow to indicate focus.

-SelectionUtil( )
+# SelectionUtil( )

 ***